-In terms of the approved Time Schedule of Key Deadlines, the IDP Mayoral Imbizo where held as detailed in the above schedule table , second series of meetings would be held in April 2018 that will aimed at the present to communities the IDP Development priorities for 2018/2019 and Budget for 2018/2019.
-These meeting will provide the opportunity community to comment on the Draft IDP Revision, Budget This meeting generally follow tabling of draft IDP and Budget so that municipality can have opportunity to interact with the communities before making their final recommendation to Council .
+In terms of the approved Time Schedule of Key Deadlines, second series of meetings were held in April 2017 and was aimed at the present to communities the IDP Development priorities for 20117/2022 and Budget for 2017/2018.
+These meeting also provide the opportunity community to comment on the Draft IDP Revision, Budget This meeting generally follow institutional strategic planning session so that municipality can have opportunity to interact with the communities before making their recommendations.